livingdocsIO/documentation/contribution-guidelines/style-guides/markdown.md

-# Mardown Style Guide
+# Markdown Style Guide

 ## Block Elements

-In general, all block elements should be preceded and followed by a single blank line except when placed at the very beginning or at the very end of the file.
+In general, all block elements should be preceded and followed by a single blank line except when placed at the very beginning.

 Never use multiple blank lines in a document as it does not carry any meaning.

 ### Paragraphs and Line Breaks